loader image

 The back view issue.

 Another thing I tend to avoid, besides photographs of homeless people, is back views.
 It just feels effortless, an act of a lazy person, it’s a frame that lacks interest as we don’t see the face.
-That said, I took the picture shown below because I thought that, despite we only see the back of the two gentlemen, their posture and the rotation of their heads, should be enough to make the connection with the sign the woman is holding.
+That said, I took the picture shown below because I thought that, despite only seeing the back of the two gentlemen, their posture and the rotation of their heads, should be enough to make the connection with the sign the woman is holding.
 Whether that’s enough to turn it into an interesting picture or not, well, that’s a different story.

 Is it the arms enough to avoid the lack of interest of a back view?